 In November 2016, the Board of Directors authorized a stock repurchase program to repurchase up to 750,000 outstanding shares of its common stock.
-Under this program, during the nine months ended March 31, 2018, the Company repurchased and retired 30,977 shares of its common stock at a weighted-average price of \$3.99 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.1 million.
+Under this program, during the three months ended September 30, 2017, the Company repurchased and retired 30,977 shares of its common stock at a weighted-average price of \$3.99 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.1 million.
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
 This program was completed in July 2017.

 In July 2017, the Board of Directors authorized a stock repurchase program to repurchase up to 905,000 outstanding shares of its common stock.
 In October 2017, the Board of Directors increased the number of outstanding shares that may be repurchased to 966,000 shares.
-Under this program, no shares were repurchased during the three months ended March 31, 2018.
-During the nine months ended March 31, 2018, the Company repurchased and retired 62,364 shares of its common stock at a weighted-average price of \$8.36 per share, excluding a broker commission of \$0.03 per share, at a total cost of \$0.5 million.
-Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
+Under this program, no repurchases were made during the three months ended September 30, 2018 and 2017.